wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Felony traffic violations are serious driving offenses that attract criminal liability.
 These offenses tend to be seriously injurious to a victim.
 On the other hand, traffic misdemeanors are less severe, although the offender may also incur criminal liability.
 The punishment for traffic felonies is usually jail time, but the court decides the length based on the crime.
 Furthermore, Wisconsin has a three-strikes law that imposes severe penalties such as jail time and considerable fines on habitual offenders.

 Wisconsin classifies felonious offenses, and this also applies to traffic violations.
 In this case, the punishment for a felony traffic violation depends on its class.
 Wis.
-Stat. § 939.50 classify felonies in Wisconsin as:
+Stat. § 939.50 classifies felonies in Wisconsin as:

 • Class A felony - punishable by a minimum of life imprisonment.
 An example includes intentional homicide.